C

 Direct PPA vs Private PPA vs EPC — 3-Model Comparison

 All three models offer clean energy for factories but differ in structure, cost, and suitability.
-Read our [detailed PPA vs EPC comparison](/knowledge/ppa-vs-epc) or see [PPA providers in Thailand](/knowledge/ppa-providers-thailand-comparison).
+Read how EPC and PPA differ or see PPA providers in Thailand.

 Comparison Table: Direct PPA vs Private PPA vs EPC